Editor’s Note: This post has been updated with new content and links.

 - “What are you looking for today?”

-It’s best to require your visitor to do the least amount possible — Get creative.
+Also, it’s best to require your visitor to do the least amount possible — get creative with options like these:

 - Use radio buttons